 If you see a Dangerous Dog

 Any person can write a statement for Animal Services to initiate an investigation.
-The suspect animal or animals will be impounded at the shelter during this time.
+The suspect animal or animals may be impounded at the shelter during this time.
 The statement must contain the following:

-Animal Services will meet by committee to discuss the investigation case 6 business days after the initial report.
+If the dog is impounded, Animal Services will meet by committee to discuss the investigation case 10 business days after the initial report.
 A decision will be made and the owner of the suspect dog will be notified.
 Any decision is appealable to the City of Abilene Municipal Court within fifteen (15) days of Animal Services decision.

 If your dog is deemed Dangerous